Learning Neuro-Symbolic Relational Transition Models for Bilevel Planning: Related Work

 \section{Related Work}

-\textbf{Model-Based Reinforcement Learning (MBRL).} Our work is related to multi-task MBRL in that we learn and plan with transition models from data collected by environment interaction.
-Many recent approaches to deep MBRL learn unstructured neural transition models on a latent vector-space representation, and therefore must resort to highly undirected planning strategies like the cross-entropy method~\cite{hamrick2021on,hafner2020dream,hafner2021mastering}.
-Some recent MBRL work has used more powerful planners, such as RRTs~\cite{ichter2020broadlyexploring}, LQR~\cite{chebotar17combining}, and divide-and-conquer MCTS~\cite{parascandolo2020divideandconquer}.
-Relational MBRL is a subfield of MBRL that uses relational learning~\cite{dvzeroski2001relational,tadepalli2004relational} to learn object-centric factored transition models~\cite{battaglia2016interaction,chang2017compositional,kansky2017schema} or to discover STRIPS operator models~\cite{xia2018learning,lang2012exploration} when given a set of predicates.
+\textbf{Model-Based Reinforcement Learning (MBRL).} Our work is related to MBRL in that we use data of taking actions in an environment to learn and plan with transition models.
+Many recent approaches to deep MBRL learn transition models that are relatively unstructured, and therefore must resort to undirected planning strategies such as CEM~\cite{moerland2020model}.
+Relational MBRL is a subfield of MBRL that uses relational learning~\cite{dvzeroski2001relational} to learn object-centric factored transition models~\cite{battaglia2016interaction} or to discover STRIPS operator models~\cite{xia2018learning,lang2012exploration} when given a set of predicates.
 Our work also learns relational transition models, but with a bilevel structure that allows planning without assuming downward refinability.

 \textbf{Symbolic AI Planning for RL.} Our work continues a recent line of investigation that seeks to leverage symbolic AI planners for continuous states and actions.
-For example, previous work learns propositional~\cite{dittadi2021planning,konidaris2018skills} or lifted~\cite{arora2018review,chitnis2021glib,asai2019unsupervised,ames2018learning,ahmetoglu2020deepsym} symbolic transition models, and uses them with AI planners~\cite{hoffmann2001ff,helmert2006fast}.
-Other related work has used symbolic planners as managers in hierarchical RL, where low-level option policies are learned~\cite{lyu2019sdrl,sarathy2020spotter,illanes2020symbolic,yang2018peorl,kokelicaps21}.
-This interface between symbolic planner and low-level policies assumes downward refinability, a critical assumption we do \emph{not} make in this work.
+For example, previous work learns propositional~\cite{dittadi2021planning,konidaris2018skills} or lifted~\cite{arora2018review,asai2019unsupervised,ahmetoglu2020deepsym} symbolic transition models, and uses them with AI planners~\cite{hoffmann2001ff,helmert2006fast}.
+Other related work has used symbolic planners as managers in hierarchical RL, where low-level option policies are learned~\cite{lyu2019sdrl,illanes2020symbolic,kokelicaps21}.
+This interface between symbolic planner and low-level policies assumes downward refinability, a critical assumption we do \emph{not} make.